 - OKEx announces that users who have borrowed BCH now owe both ABC and BSV to the exchange.

 Should there be evidence beyond reasonable doubt that no act of gross negligence or market manipulation has taken place, there would be no need for OKEx to hide behind anonymous monikers and resort to sloppy, unsophisticated propaganda.
-The course of events surrounding the BCH hard fork are indicative of market manipulation, fraud and deceit.
+The course of events surrounding the BCH hard fork are indicative of market manipulation and deceit.

 OKEx has failed to provide an explanation.